Exodus Chapter 17

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-, and pitched in Rephidim and [there was] no water for the people to drink.
+, and camped in Rephidim and [there was] no water for the people to drink.

-17:2 Why did the people did chide with Mosesמשה
+17:2 So the people did plead with Mosesמשה

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” click here